alexeympw/email-agent-backend/API_DOCUMENTATION.md

 ### 3. Create Campaign
 **POST** `/campaigns/`

 Create a new email campaign with recipients and SMTP settings.
+The campaign will be automatically associated with the default admin user.

 **Request Body:**
 ```json